Esri/cdf-provider-duckdb/providers/duckdb/README.md

 ## Important Notes:
 - To see full schema of required args see `src/modules/validate.js`
 - `idfield` should **always** be set to OBJECTID, duckdb will create a row number and set it to `OBJECTID` since koop requires an object id field
 - other id fields in your data columns can be accessed with sql where queries
+- for very large datasets, best performance is achieved with loading in a .duckdb file instead of using a memory duckdb db.